 I’m creating more promotional/teaser pieces for The Engineers: A Western New York Basketball Story.
 These will be via print and video as I journey through the final steps of the book’s completion.
 I created a page here on Big Words Authors for the purpose of giving a background of the book and grouping all the promotional narratives such as this in one place for interested readers.
 On my first blogging platform, the Big Words Blog Site, there are interviews with some the most accomplished Section VI players from my era including: Jason Rowe, Tim Winn, Carlos Bradberry and Damien Foster.
 I also interviewed legendary LaSalle Head Basketball Coach, Pat Monti.
 Finally, there are more essays related to my book project.
 If you liked this piece, please share it on your social media and feel free to leave a comment.

 The Big Words LLC Newsletter

 For the next phase of my writing journey, I’m starting a monthly newsletter.
 It will promote written and video content from the Big Words LLC.
 In it, I plan to share inspirational words, pieces from this blog and my first blog, and select videos from my four YouTube channels.
 Finally, I will share updates for my book project The Engineers: A Western New York Basketball Story.
 If you sign up, I promise that I will protect your personal information and privacy.
 Click this link and register using the sign-up button at the bottom of the announcement.
+If there is an issue with the sign up form, you can also email me at firstname.lastname@example.org .
 Regards.